-ISPs will define their desired project area using CBGs as the basic geographic unit.
+ISPs will define their desired project area using a set of one or more contiguous CBGs as the basic geographic unit.
 This means that if an applicant is bidding to provide broadband to any locations within a CBG, its bid must account for supporting service to all other BEAD-eligible locations within that same CBG.
 Bids may include multiple CBGs or a single CBG but may not bisect any CBG.